 Garmin Varia Vision is a rather special bet by the American firm.
-Presented by surprise at the Las Vegas CES in 2016, no one expected Garmin to venture into the sector known as "Head-Up Display".
+Unveiled by surprise at the 2016 Las Vegas CES, no one expected Garmin to venture into the sector known as "Head-Up Display".

 Varia Vision is, in short, a remote data screen.
 But Garmin has not invented a new product, neither in concept -which is similar to what Google presented a few years ago with Google Glass-, nor in the sports approach of the device, since Recon Jet, now in the hands of Intel, has been on the market for a few years (although in that case it is a totally autonomous device).
 But what is special is precisely in that detail: it is not autonomous, it is an accessory that is added to your current device, both for good and bad.

 The test unit has been kindly loaned by Garmin, and as with all loaned devices, I will be returning it in the next few days.
 There is no counter-performance for a positive or less negative opinion from the brand.
 My opinion is totally independent and from the point of view of someone who plays sport like you.

 I've spent a few weeks trying out Garmin Varia Vision, so I have a pretty clear picture (I'm a word game cracker) of what Garmin's new product offers and what it doesn't.
 Come with me and we'll find out together.

 Garmin Varia Vision is a relatively simple product, and as simple as it is, you won't find much inside the box.